-Location BF Adventure, Goodygrane Activity centre, Halvasso, TR10 9BX Adventure and Canoe Quarry Assessed by: Tony Baker Date 29/12/2022 Reassessed by In 12 months from the above date

-Normal Ope erating Procedures summarised from Risk assessment Experience In house training and assessment - see RA for more details Training and Climbing only SPA/RCI - can operate anywhere on site and off site at suitable Qualifications risk assessed locations.
-See RA Other awards are acceptable, CM/TA need to approve these Accessible abseil - use of wheel chairs and tandem abseil have internal training Accessing by staff - internal training Internal qualifications need annual CPD (internal assessment) and re assess every 2 years (by TA) Ratios: • 1:8 Safety factors General safety factors Checks - visual kit checks when picked up from store, duality encouraged, pre climb FULL system checks, faulty kit isolated and reported to manager Helmets and harness provided for all unless there are designated safe zones Staff must protect themselves when setting up to prevent a fall from height All set ups as per training manual Visual check of venue / apparatus Access path to be briefed, team work encouraged, people with mobility need to walk around though hub area and avoid path Briefing to take place - See LP Climb specific safety factors Staff monitor 2 adjacent ropes max Belay - suitable techniques used see training manual Staff to be in control of inactive rope by tailing or use of knots at ALL times during climb and lower Abseil specific safety factors Staff to monitor 1 rope Participants briefed on access path SPA/RCI are able to abseil with personal safety "test" in place before the use of the prussic wall - see RA Accessing through abseiling See RA Operational Station radio either on the instructor or on the side Factors Hair, jewellery, toggles, tassels etc to be tied back and rings removed (where possible) Chest harnesses or fully body harnesses available for participants who require additional securing in their harness Set up in accordance with training manual
+Location BF Adventure, Goodygrane Activity centre, Halvasso, TR10 9BX Adventure and Canoe Quarry Assessed by: Tony Baker Date 5/1/24 Reassessed by In 12 months from the above date Normal Ope erating Procedures summarised from Risk assessment Experience In house training and assessment - see RA for more details Training and Climbing only SPA/RCI - can operate anywhere on site and off site at suitable Qualifications risk assessed locations.
+See RA Other awards are acceptable, CM/TA need to approve these Accessible abseil - use of wheel chairs and tandem abseil have internal training Accessible abself - use of wheel chairs and tandem abself have internal training Accessing by staff - internal training Internal qualifications need annual CPD (internal assessment) and re assess every 2 years (by TA) Competent Competent assistants - can assist with group control, belaying and kitting up assist and (see RA for full details) trained staff Are not part of the standard ratios • Can include teachers, support workers and volunteers Staff training but not assessed - can operate with direct supervision ONLY Belay competence certificate - people with this award can belay without being tailed or having back up knots in the rope.
+They operate within the normal ratios and MUST be supervised by a qualified member of staff.
+See RA for more Ratios: 1:8 (competent assistants not part of this ratio) Safety factors General safety factors , i i i i i i i i i i i i i i i i i i i Checks - visual kit checks when picked up from store, duality encouraged, pre climb FULL system checks, faulty kit isolated and reported to manager Helmets and harness provided for all unless there are designated safe zones • Staff must protect themselves when setting up to prevent a fall from height via a working restraint system and from kit being dropped at the bottom of the climbs by wearing a helmet All set ups as per training manual Visual check of venue / apparatus Access path to be briefed, team work encouraged, people with mobility need to walk around though hub area and avoid path Briefing to take place - See LP Climb specific safety factors Staff monitor 2 adjacent ropes max Belay - suitable techniques used see training manual • Staff to be in control of inactive rope by tailing or use of knots at ALL times during climb and lower Abseil specific safety factors Staff to monitor 1 rope Derticipants briefed on access noth Participants briefed on access path SPA/RCI are able to abseil with personal safety Sharker are able to abself with personal safety

-Prussic wall abseil - canoe in place with staff at the bottom with suitable PFDs and helmets Accessible Factors Accessible abseil ramp in place EAP See EAP at the start of this document
+"test" in place before the use of the prussic wall - see RA Accessing through abseiling See RA Operational Station radio either on the instructor or on the side Factors • Hair, jewellery, toggles, tassels etc to be tied back and rings removed (where possible) • Fully body harnesses available for participants who require additional securing in their harness Set up in accordance with training manual • Prussic wall abseil - canoe in place with staff at the bottom with suitable PFDs and helmets Accessible Accessible abseil ramp in place Factors ΕΑΡ See EAP at the start of this document

-Equipment and Venue Safety equipment Radio, FAK, rigging and belay equipment Kit for Participants Shoes, harness, helmet, Set up notes Visually check all equipment when taken from stores Faulty equipment to be isolated and reported to manager Full system check to take place if arriving at the activity that has been set up by someone else
+Equipment and Venue Safety equipment Radio, FAK, restraint systems when setting up east crag, rigging and belay equipment Kit for Participants Shoes, harness, helmet, Set up notes Visually check all equipment when taken from stores Faulty equipment to be isolated and reported to manager Full system check to take place if arriving at the activity that has been set up by someone else